 There are two Deans at each year level.
 They have overall responsibility for proactively monitoring the welfare, attendance and academic progress of all young men in their particular year level and, where any concerns are identified, respond to these in a timely manner in order to remove obstacles that might prevent a young man from achieving.
 Two Senior Masters have overall responsibility for overseeing pastoral matters relating to the junior and senior school.

-Our full time Guidance Counsellor is available throughout the school day and addresses a wide range of issues affecting young men.
+Our two full time Guidance Counsellors are available throughout the school day and addresses a wide range of issues affecting young men.
 When necessary, referrals are made to external agencies so that students can receive specialist support.

 The Leadership Director has overall responsibility for the implementation of the Leadership Programme.
 The Leadership Programme focuses on assisting young men in the development of the key attributes of their character and confidence.
 The Leadership Programme and the work of the Leadership Director proactively address pastoral concerns relevant to young men.

-Our full time Careers Advisor and part time Tertiary Advisor work with young men at all year levels to provide specialist advice relating to pathways beyond school.
-We have a dedicated Careers Space where career and study resources are available to students and the Careers and Tertiary Advisors are available for individual appointments and also work with groups of students who have similar interests.
+Our full time Careers Advisors work with young men at all year levels to provide specialist advice relating to pathways beyond school.
+We have a dedicated Careers Space where career and study resources are available to students and the Careers Advisors are available for individual appointments and also work with groups of students who have similar interests.

 When extra support is necessary referrals are made to the Resource Teacher of Learning and Behaviour, teachers specially trained in addressing concerns that might prevent young men form achieving to their potential.